What is the Bible About? Biblical Theology in Revelation

 Revelation 5

-• In chapter 5 of Revelation, we see a scene unfolding in the throne room of God.
+In chapter 5 of Revelation, we see a scene unfolding in God’s throne room.
 Those seated around the throne are distressed; they long to see God’s glory revealed through the gathering of His saints and the judgment of His enemies, but they don’t see anyone worthy to open the scroll, the title deed of the earth.

 In Colossians 1:15-18, we read;